gfeli21/2021Repo1/README.md

 > introduced in Python 3.6.

-# Sample Execution & Output
+# Sample Execution & Output:

 If run without command line arguments, using